 “We also call on China to refrain from the arbitrary detention and restrictions on freedom of movement of Uighurs, and other Muslim and minority communities in Xinjiang,” said the group, including Norway, Switzerland and 15 E.U. members: Austria, Belgium, Britain, Denmark, Estonia, Finland, France, Germany, Ireland, Latvia, Lithuania, Luxembourg, Netherlands, Spain and Sweden.

-Geng, however, called China’s actions in Xinjiang a response to “severe threats of terrorism and extremism” and the region “now enjoys social stability and unity among all ethnic groups” as a result of the mass detentions.
+Geng, however, called China’s actions in Xinjiang a response to “severe threats of terrorism and extremism,” and said the region “now enjoys social stability and unity among all ethnic groups” as a result of the mass detentions.

 If any other country were detaining one million Muslims for forced renunciation of Islam, the UN Human Rights Council would be all over them.
 Why does China get a pass for its severe persecution of Uighur and other Turkic Muslims? https://t.co/i8EY9aNqe4 pic.twitter.com/euNYwHkaZC